jeastham1993/learn-react-100-days-of-code/docs/lifecyle-optimization.md

 Now, the component will only be re-rendered when any of the props used by the cockpit component or changed.

 It can be good practice to always wrap a functional component in React.memo if there is a chance it may not need to re-rendered.

+## shouldComponentUpdate alternative

+You can extend pureComponent instead of component.
+A pure component already implement shouldComponentUpdate, checking ALL of the props.

+This is really useful when changes to any props should cause a re-render